Zero (ZER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zero Historical Price

-According to the latest data gathered on Zero live price page, the current price of Zero is 0.01047283USD.
-The circulating supply of Zero(ZER) is 14.15M ZER , giving it a market capitalization of $148.15K.
+According to the latest data gathered on Zero live price page, the current price of Zero is 0.0119862USD.
+The circulating supply of Zero(ZER) is 14.16M ZER , giving it a market capitalization of $169.71K.

 The Zero Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.